foreverphoenix/the-phoenix-flavour/content/bg/core-module/step5.md

 weight: 5
 type: docs
 description: >
   Plugin conflicts and conflict resolution.
+ModGroups.
 ---

 {{< alert color="info" title="Summary" >}}
-> This step covers the three types of conflicts between plugins and how to address them.{{< /alert >}}
+> This step covers the three types of conflicts between plugins and how to address them or hide them if they are intentional.{{< /alert >}}

 ## Understanding Conflicts